 The largest portion of sponsorship earnings comes from Puma (see below).
 Thus, marketing king Bolt is by far the highest-earning track athlete of all time.

 Usain Bolt’s worldwide fame pays for itself.
 His management pays attention to his partners that they one hundred percent fit with his image: speed, gold, coolness, and lightness.

 The telecommunications companies in the Bolt portfolio advertise accordingly with fast internet or mobile communications connections.

 For Puma, Usain Bolt is THE posterchild.
 The sporting goods manufacturer from Herzogenaurach has been by Bolt’s side ever since he broke all records in his home country as a 15-year-old high school athlete.

-In 2013, Bolt extended his contract with Puma until 2016.
-He gets at least ten million dollars a season.
-Should he take part in the 2017 World Championships in London as well, he will get another ten million.
+In 2013, Bolt extended his contract with Puma.
+He got at least ten million dollars a season.
+For attending the 2017 World Championships in London he gets another ten million.

 There have been numerous offers from other sports companies, reported Bolt in an interview: “Yeah, definitely, definitely.
 But for me, Puma is the number one in my book.
 We've been together for years now, they are my family, so I don't want to start with a new family.
 You want money, but it's also got to be about the comradeship between you and your company.”

 Once his contract has run out, Bolt is said to earn four million dollars annually as a Puma ambassador.
 “Usain Bolt plays a decisive role in the Puma strategy for the 2016 Olympic Games in Rio and afterwards.”
 He’s the perfect posterchild for us,” said Puma boss Björn Gulden.